-Phased-Down Base Amount with Trends = \$2,368,915,393
+Phased-Down Base Amount with Trends = \$2,383,837,713

-Unit Cost Trend removed = \$2,187,140,571
+Unit Cost Trend Removed = \$2,474,373,678

-Utilization Trend removed = \$2,180,768,969
+Utilization Trend Removed = \$2,033,088,012

-Unit Cost Trend and Utilization Trend removed = \$2,006,095,978
+Unit Cost Trend and Utilization Trend Removed = \$2,124,723,988

 DHCS believes both the unit cost and utilization trends applied in this calculation are reasonable and appropriate.
-However, of note, the removal of either utilization or unit cost trend, or both, would not change the fact that the phased-down based amount exceeds the projected aggregate amount of pass-through payments for the CY 2022 rating period.
+However, the removal of either utilization or unit cost trend, or both, would not change the fact that the phased-down based amount exceeds the projected aggregate amount of pass-through payments for the CY 2023 rating period.

-The 42 CFR 438.6(d)(2)(ii) component of the base amount is assumed to be equal to \$0, consistent with the approach used for prior rating periods.
-The amount in accordance with 42 CFR 438.6(d)(2)(ii) is the differential between the amount paid under Medicaid FFS and the amount Medicare FFS would have paid for IP and OP hospital services provided to eligible populations through the Medicaid FFS delivery system for the 12-month period immediately two years prior to the CY 2022 rating period that have subsequently shifted to the Medicaid managed care delivery system.
-There were no major shifts of IP and OP hospital services, and of eligible populations, from Medicaid FFS to Medicaid managed care for the applicable time periods, such as for MOT services in Two-Plan, GMC, and Regional counties and for various transitioning populations as previously described in this certification.
-However, for simplicity, given the § 438.6(d)(2)(i) component on its own exceeds the projected aggregate amount of pass-through payments for the CY 2022 rating period, DHCS did not utilize a non-zero amount for the 438.6(d)(2)(ii) component at this time.
-The state reserves the right to utilize this component of the calculation in a future amendment of this certification or for future rating periods.
+The 42 CFR § 438.6(d)(2)(ii) component of the base amount is assumed to be equal to \$0 at this time, consistent with the approach used for prior rating periods.
+The amount in accordance with 42 CFR § 438.6(d)(2)(ii) is the differential between the amount paid under Medicaid FFS and the amount Medicare FFS would have paid for IP and OP hospital services provided to eligible populations through the Medicaid FFS delivery system for the 12-month period immediately two years prior to the CY 2023 rating period that have subsequently shifted to the Medicaid managed care delivery system.
+There were material shifts of IP and OP hospital services, and of eligible populations, from Medicaid FFS to Medicaid managed care for the applicable time periods.
+However, given the 42 CFR § 438.6(d)(2)(i) component on its own exceeds the projected aggregate amount of pass-through payments for the CY 2023 rating period, DHCS has opted to keep this component of the calculation \$0 at the current time.
+The state reserves the right to utilize this component of the calculation in a future amendment of this certification, particularly in relation to the incorporation of pass-through payments for DP/NF services in accordance with 42 CFR § 438.6(d), or for future rating periods.